 I love that this is a light weight dryer that is very easy to use.

 I haven’t straightened my hair since last December, and it really is a nice change.
 I used grapeseed oil as a heat protectant to blow dry my hair.
-Grapeseed oil has a smoke point of 420°F. For those who use other natural oils, check out this chart of cooking oil smoke points.
-It seems as if avocado oil would be the best choice with a smoke point of 520°F, although I have never tried it.
+Grapeseed oil has a smoke point of 420°F. It seems as if avocado oil would be the best choice with a smoke point of 520°F, although I have never tried it.

 I also purchased a bamboo paddle brush last month.
 I thought I had sworn off brushes forever after shredding my strands with the Denman brush last February.
 My seamless wide tooth comb was doing wonders with tons of conditioner in my hair, but now that I wasn’t using traditional products, finger detangling was too time consuming alone, and I needed gentle reinforcement.
 Unlike my Denman brush, paddle brushes have much more give at the base, and I should have been using one all along.
 I do hope that I will still like it a few months from now.